mosen/embark/README.md

     access.control.allow.methods=GET,OPTIONS,HEAD,POST,PUT,DELETE # Defaults to GET,POST,HEAD

 I got this to work for Schema Registry only, and it is documented for Connect.

+The Kafka Connect change was [KAFKA-3424](https://github.com/apache/kafka/commit/eb823281a52f3b27c3a889e7412bc07b3024e688) but the option seems to be useless.

+*UPDATE*: The following works for Connect, but does not add the CORS headers until the client supplies an Origin header?

+    access.control.allow.origin="*"
+    rest.port=8083

 ## Features ##